Elections 2014: Poles seeking to get their voices heard

 He recently hosted a debate in Parliament where representatives of the three main parties laid out their offers to the Poles.

-"I felt as somebody of Polish origin myself that we ought to be encouraging these Poles, particularly those that are intending to stay in the United Kingdom, to get involved."'Lot of talent'
+"I felt as somebody of Polish origin myself that we ought to be encouraging these Poles, particularly those that are intending to stay in the United Kingdom, to get involved."

 Beyond the Polish plumber stereotype, Mr Kawczysnki is keen to point to the pool of potential the community offers.